JashandeepJustinBains/VMStation/ansible/README.md

 - Python 3.10+
 - kubectl v1.29+

+Note: Some playbooks (for example `playbooks/jellyfin.yml`) now include a small pre-task that will attempt to ensure the Python `kubernetes` client package is present on target nodes by installing `python3-pip` and `kubernetes` via `pip3`.
+This is a convenience to make those playbooks runnable on freshly provisioned nodes without requiring extra ad-hoc steps.
+If your environment is strictly offline, populate a local wheelhouse and modify playbook execution accordingly (contact the repo maintainer for wheelhouse guidance).

 ## Notes

 - Do not store secrets in plaintext.
 Use Ansible Vault and reference variables from `group_vars/all/`.